A Guide to IR35

 This will be detailed in the monthly payslip you'll receive once you're on payroll.

-If you have any further queries about how holiday pay works for contractor workers, we would recommend speaking with your accountant.
+If you have any further queries about how holiday pay works for external workers, we would recommend speaking with your accountant.
 The rules with HMRC are complex, and your accountant would be able to advise you clearly on how holiday pay works when on payroll.

 How do I 'book' Holiday days?